HUribeG/PiScope/README.md

 # PiScope
-Oscilloscope based on  Scoppy (https://github.com/fhdm-dev/scoppy), this is a version that is centered on educational porpourses
+Oscilloscope based on  Scoppy (https://github.com/fhdm-dev/scoppy), this is a version that is focused on educational porpourses